tadast/fontawesome-rails/README.md

 Add CSS classes to DOM elements e.g. class='fa fa-bookmark'.
 [See all icons](http://fontawesome.io/icons/)

+## Troubleshooting

+Restart your Rails application.

+Assets might get cached, removing `//=require "fontawesome"`, refreshing and adding it back in might help.

 ## Versioning

 The gem follows Fontawesome versioning conventions e.g. if you need `4.0.3` version of fontawesome